Pizza on the Grill

 Put a pizza stone on the grates of your outdoor grill.
 Turn the gas to the highest heat (or get your coals going if using a charcoal barbecue) and shut the lid.
 Let that get as hot as it will go.
 I sometimes grill vegetables at the same time, since they make a great side dish.

 Meanwhile, build your pizza on a well-floured pizza peel (the official term for the wooden board with a long handle you see in pizzerias).
-I find a pizza peel indispensable for shuffling the pies onto the grill, but you can use a wooden cutting board instead.
+I find a pizza peel indispensable for shuffling the pies onto the grill, but you can use a floured cutting board or baking sheet without sides instead.
 For the dough, use your favorite store bought option or check out this recipe for no-knead pizza dough.